 UTF8, on a PostScript printer.
 With this functionality, PostScript printing in Unicode as well as all native languages on UNIX is supported.
 The IX library is turned off by default with the Oracle Reports patch.

 Please refer to your Oracle Applications System Administrator's Guide for the setup and usage information for IX and PASTA with Oracle Reports.
-If you are a member of Oracle Metalink (
+You can also get this information at My Oracle Support (

 If you have problems with PASTA, you can use the following technique to isolate the problem: